*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 - See Stephen Crawford, “The Slave Family: A View from the Slave Narratives,” in Claudia Goldin and Hugh Rockoff, eds., Strategic Factors in Nineteenth Century American Economic History: A Volume to Honor Robert W. Fogel (Chicago: University of Chicago Press, 1992), 331–350. [↩]

-- For a fascinating, visual treatment of “downriver” slave sales, see Maurie D. McInnis, Slaves Waiting for Sale: Abolitionist Art and the American Slave Trade (Chicago: University of Chicago Press, 2011), chap.
+- For a fascinating, visual treatment of “downriver” sales of enslaved people, see Maurie D. McInnis, Slaves Waiting for Sale: Abolitionist Art and the American Slave Trade (Chicago: University of Chicago Press, 2011), chap.
 3. More generally, see Johnson, River of Dark Dreams, 144–147; and Kolchin, American Slavery, 95–98. [↩]

 - Harriet Jacobs, Incidents in the Life of a Slave Girl (Boston: n.p., 1861), 85. [↩]